jbcoe/value_types/DRAFT.md

 * Amend wording for swap to consider the valueless state.

+* Remove comparison operators for `indirect` where they can be compiler-synthesized.

 ### Changes in R5

 * Fix wording for assignment operators to provide strong exception guarantee.